Ken Griffin (businessman): Political contributions

 Griffin supported Kelly Loeffler and David Perdue in the 2020–21 United States Senate election in Georgia.
 In October 2020, he was criticized for a $2 million contribution to a Super PAC supporting Loeffler and funded by her husband, New York Stock Exchange Chairman Jeffrey Sprecher just after one of Citadel LLC's companies needed Sprecher's approval for a merger.

 Griffin contributed a total of $66 million to the 2020 United States elections.

 In 2021, Griffin donated $5 million to Ron DeSantis, the governor of Florida.
 His donations to DeSantis prompted criticism of a possible conflict of interest when DeSantis began promoting Regeneron Pharmaceuticals' therapeutic treatment for COVID-19.
 DeSantis has encouraged such monoclonal antibody treatment for COVID-19, which can treat people after they get sick and reduce hospitalization.
 Shares in Regeneron were a $16 million investment by Griffin's hedge fund.
 The fund denied any conflict of interest, noting that it had much larger investments in vaccine makers Pfizer and Moderna.
 Likewise, a DeSantis spokesperson said that any suggestion of corruption over this connection to Griffin via Regeneron was illogical.
 Griffin has at times criticized DeSantis, for example saying, "I don't appreciate Governor DeSantis going after Disney's tax status".

 Later in 2021, Griffin promised to donate twice the amount to the Republican opponent of incumbent governor J. B. Pritzker that Pritzker gave himself for the 2022 Illinois gubernatorial election.

 For the 2022 elections, Griffin gave $10 million to Congressional Leadership Fund, the super PAC assisting House Republicans, and $5 million to the super PAC supporting Senate Republicans.
 On May 5, 2022, he donated $1.5 million to Lisa Murkowski through Alaskans for L.I.S.A.
 (Leadership in a Strong Alaska).

 In March 2023, Griffin contributed $1 million to a political committee affiliated with Miami Mayor Francis Suarez.

 Griffin backed Nikki Haley for the 2024 Republican primaries and contributed $5 million to her presidential campaign.
-He also supported David McCormick and Tim Sheehy for Senate races, contributing $10 million and $5 million, respectively.
+He also supported David McCormick's and Tim Sheehy's Senate campaigns, contributing $10 million and $5 million, respectively.
 In August 2024, Griffin contributed $12 million to an effort to defeat a proposed amendment that would legalize recreational cannabis in Florida.

+As of August 2026, Griffin had spent $32.4 million in support of Republican candidates in the 2026 United States elections.